Sam Roberts (singer-songwriter)

 albums.
 His debut EP The Inhuman Condition, reached the Canadian charts in 2002.
 He and his bandmates have released three albums as Sam Roberts and four albums as Sam Roberts Band.
 He is also a member of the Canadian group Anyway Gang, who released their debut self-titled album in 2019.
 Roberts has been nominated, together with his band, for fifteen Juno Awards, winning six, including Artist of the Year twice (2004 and 2009) and Album of the Year once (2004).
+From 1996 to 2016, Roberts was among the top 60 best-selling Canadian artists in Canada.

 Early life and Northstar

 Born in Westmount, to South African immigrants who had arrived in Montreal three weeks earlier, Roberts grew up on Cedar Avenue in Pointe-Claire, where his family moved to when he was five years old.
 Roberts is an alumnus of St. Edmund Elementary School, Beaconsfield; Loyola High School, N.D.G.; John Abbott College, Ste.
 Anne de Bellevue; and McGill University.
 He holds a BA in English from McGill University, graduating in 1998.
 Roberts' first band was William in 1993, that changed into Northstar in 1998.
 As William they put out a single, "Piranha EP" on Northern Assembly Records in 1996, while as Northstar they released a self-titled independent EP in 1998, but broke up in 1999.